-For high volume production applications approximately 50% of the total production costs are needed for separations, so the applied technology is a very important aspect in a wide range of industries, such as the energy sector, the water sector, the chemical industry, and agro, food and feed.
 The main challenges for the discipline include: 1) Reducing as much as possible the dependence on fossil fuel as carrier of the energy converted into the thermodynamic separation work, in order to also reduce the emission of CO2 and other greenhouse gases.
 This may be achieved by approaching the thermodynamic minimum energy demand as close as possible, for example through smart integration of heat transfer operations, which may include heat pumps.
 Alternatively, by using a more sustainable driving force (e.g., electric driving forces powered by green electricity).
 2) Becoming more flexible and able to handle streams with an increasingly complex nature, as required by the circular economy ambitions.
 These have a variety of origins such as in recycle- and biosteams, and flexibly handling such complex streams that vary in composition from day to day may be addressed using modular fractionation strategies, where parts of unit operations can be switched on and off easily and without large losses.

-Another important area is the separation of delicate high value molecules such as proteins, vitamins and antibodies, which should very selectively be separated under very mild conditions to to preserve their properties and value.
+3) Developing novel environmentally benign sorbents/solvents/etc. As an example, the development of novel natural deep-eutectic solvents to harvest valuable components from biomass-derived feedstocks can be mentioned.
+Another important area is the separation of delicate high value molecules such as proteins, vitamins and antibodies, which should very selectively be separated under very mild conditions to preserve their properties and value.
 Such surgical precision separations are applicable to a range of high-value products in food processing with an increasing focus on nutritional value, as well as in (bio) pharmaceuticals and agrochemical applications.